 Natural England has written to the relevant local authorities and in the letter concludes “Our advice is that the likelihood of significant effect, in combination arising from new housing development around the Solent cannot be ruled out.”
 The Solent Forum understands that Natural England wish to work in partnership with local authorities to develop effective solutions.

 Phase 1 of the SD&M Project, comprised a Desk Research Study on Recreational Disturbance to Birds (pdf file) and a Methodology for phases 2 and 3.

 - Results of Bird Disturbance fieldwork: 2009/10.
 Bird Surveys assessing disturbance to overwintering birds – 1st Year Report 2009 (Jonathan Cox) and 2nd year report Dec 2010 (Footprint Ecology).

 - Visitor Surveys - 2010 by Footprint Ecology.

-- Household Surveys and Visitor Model work by Footprint Ecology main report and Data Tables and Map Annexes.
-Survey complete and draft results presented April 2011.
-Final report submitted September 2011.
+- The Household Survey work main report by Footprint Ecology main report and Data Tables and Map Annexes, Final report September 2011.
+The Visitor Model main report 2012.

 - Modelling the impact of disturbance to birds, awarded to Richard Stillman.
 Work started July 2010 and was completed in 2011.
 A workshop held in November 2010 disseminated preliminary results and developed mitigation scenarios that can be used for modelling.
 Download workshop mitigation ideas tables.
 Natural England gave a presentation on the implications for Habitats Regulation Assessments at the workshop.
 Full details of the final outputs are described below.